 While searching the various options for deep-sea fishing charters in the North Myrtle Beach area, I came across Voyager Deep-sea Fishingand Dolphin Cruises located in North Myrtle Beach.
 The website is very well designed and it offers good information about what to expect on your trip.
 Unfortunately, this is where the good ends.
 If you read to the end, you will see that this trip gets progressively worse.

-I knew that the crew did not expect a big day when I saw that they only had two
+I knew that the crew did not expect a big day when I saw that they only had two Dollar-Tree-sized laundry baskets and slightly more ice than large McDonald's Coke! |

 Voyager is located at Dock Holiday’s Marina, which is further inland than some of the other fishing charters.
 I knew this when I booked the trip but I figured the cruise out to sea would be a nice addition for my son.
 Turns out that I was right, the trip out to sea was nice, but it does cut into your fishing time.
 Round trip, you will lose approximately one hour of fishing time.

-The best part of this trip ended up being the cruise down
+The best part of this trip ended up being the cruise down the Intercoastal Waterway that leads out to sea. |

-Here we came across a school of small black sea bass; most were around ten inches and had to be released.
-I happened to reel in the only keeper that was just over the thirteen-inch mark.
-It was at this stop that I also caught a 14” Chocolate Chip Porgy.
-The Porgy ended up winning the fish pool for the biggest fish.
+the biggest fish.
 I hate to boast, but this is the second year in a row that we have won the fish pool.
 Last year my wife won with an Atlantic Sharpnose shark!
 The deckhands made their way around the boat with a bucket to collect tips while we headed back to the marina.
-When we returned, we were given our fish.
-Sadly, the majority of the passengers had no fish to show for their day at sea.
+When we returned,

 This is where the first mate let his true colors come out.
 This is also where I determined that I would choose a different deep-sea fishing charter on our next visit to North Myrtle Beach.
 When entering the fish pool, my family of three were the last names added to the list.
 I also paid for my son just in case he landed a whale.
 I later spoke with one of the deck-hands and he let me know that there were approximately 30 names on the list.
 Thirty passengers who pay $5 each would create a jackpot of around $150.
 But at the conclusion of our trip, the first mate handed me $65 and walked away.
 When I asked about the difference, he told me that the crew keeps a third to split between them, I still should have gotten $100.